bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Any data you collect should help you do three things:

-1. Make accurate judgements.
+1. Make accurate judgements that aren't dependent on how you feel.
 2. Refine your process.
 3. Take action.

-You should always use data to reduce the emotional content of your decisions.

 That doesn't mean you need to quantify _everything_.